sapphonie/rgl-server-resources/README.md

 `(rcon) exec tfcl_off`

 This will reset your server to default settings, plus whatever you have set in server.cfg.
 It *will not* unload the STV bot (though it will stop recording).
-A more detailed explaination is below.
+A more detailed explanation is below.

 ## On tfcl_off and STV bugginess